tystar86/python_exercises/Tasks/data_structures.md

 ```

 #6.
->Write a Python program to find the class wise roll number from a tuple-of-tuples.
+>Write a function to find the class wise roll number from a tuple-of-tuples.

 **Expected Output:**
 ```